 - Python Mako module - Python Mako module is required.
 Version 0.3.4 or later should work.

 - lex / yacc - for building the GLSL compiler.

 On Linux systems, flex and bison versions 2.5.35 and 2.4.1, respectively, (or later) should work.
 On Windows with MinGW, install flex and bison with:

-mingw-get install msys-flex msys-bisonFor MSVC on Windows, you can find flex/bison programs on the Mesa ftp site.
+mingw-get install msys-flex msys-bisonFor MSVC on Windows, install Win flex-bison.